xaviml/controllerx/docs/docs/start/type-configuration.md

 layout: page
 ---

 Each device supports a type of controller and this is what gives them the functionality over an entity.
-As for now, the two types of supported controllers are lights and media players.

 Here you can check the specific parameters that each type of controller needs.
 Check the [configuration](../configuration) page for the generic parameters.